 When it comes to the absorption of vitamin C, there is no significant difference between obtaining it from foods, supplements, liquid or liposomal form.
 The absorption of vitamin C primarily depends on the capacity of the small intestine to absorb it.

 When considering the absorption of vitamin C, it is generally observed that food sources of this vitamin are more effectively absorbed compared to supplements.
-However, studies examining the bioavailability of vitamin C in humans have found minimal differences, to the extent that these differences have negligible physiological impact.
+However, human studies on Vitamin C’s bioavailability have found only minimal, physiologically negligible differences in absorption.

 Whole foods that are rich in vitamin C, such as fruits and vegetables, often provide additional nutrients and fiber, which can enhance overall health, nutrient absorption and nutritional value.
 Consuming a variety of these foods can contribute to meeting your daily vitamin C requirements while providing other beneficial compounds.